reframejs/reframe/docs/usage-manual.template.md

   See previous sections.
 - `$ reframe eject server-rendering`
   <br/>
-  Eject the code that implements server-side rendering (the generation of the pages' HTMLs at request-time).
+  Eject the code that implements server-side rendering.
+(The generation of HTML of pages at request-time.)
 - `$ reframe eject server-assets`
   <br/>
   Eject the code that implements the serving of static browser assets (JavaScript files, CSS files, images, fonts, etc.)

-Note that the ejectables `server-rendering` and `server-assets` and the serving are implemented by the `@reframe/server` plugin.
-The plugin is agnostic and can be used with any web framework.

 If you eject all these ejectables then every single server LOC is in your codebase and you have full control over the server logic.